 Content clusters are quickly becoming a great way to establish their site as an authority on a range of topics.
-A core part of our content marketing strategy at Power Digital, contextual content clusters is are topic modeling strategy in which you create a “cluster” of content around one topic.
-While keywords ties into your cluster the overall idea is to topic model out your entire cluster of content to be as topically relevant as possible.
+A core part of our content marketing strategy at Power Digital, contextual content clusters are a type of topic modeling strategy in which you create a “cluster” of content around one topic.
+While keywords ties into your topic cluster the overall idea is to model out your entire cluster of content to be as topically relevant as possible.

 While content clusters are extremely powerful, there is a bit of a science to getting the results you want to see.
 We’re breaking down everything you need to know about content clusters to transform your content marketing strategy.

 Before you get started with selecting topics for your content cluster the first thing to understand is the search intent behind different types of keywords.
 Keywords can typically be broken into three core categories: navigational, transactional, and informational.

 Navigational keywords are the types of keywords you will likely rank for naturally as they are typically branded terms such as “how to get to the hard rock.”
 These are when people are looking for directions or simply looking to find something.

 Transaction keywords are the types of keywords that you would ideally like to rank for on the main product or service pages of your site.
 These are typically more transaction focused as the user knows what they want and is looking for the right product or solution.
 You will want to target these in the content on these types of pages.
 For example, if you ran an online clothing store some of the transaction keyword for your dresses page would include:

 - Chic womens dresses

 - Womens vintage style dresses